neutrons/inspired/README.md

     `bash conda_env_cpu.sh` (or `bash conda_env_gpu.sh` for GPU machines).

     (Note: It may take a while for the installation to be completed.
-If you encounter errors, you may try running the commands in the sh file one by one to diagnose.)
+If you encounter errors, you may try running the commands in the sh file one by one to diagnose.
+If you encounter an error associated with missing pydantic, please run `pip install pydantic` to install.)

 6. If all packages are installed successfully, you may now go to a working directory of your choice and start INSPIRED by running: